The princess and the page: Disney writer teaches Denton ISD students about breathing life into stories

 While visuals dazzle all ages — something Disney knows well — Rogers championed his part of the process, and reminded students that before there’s a Sully and Mike to scare little children in Monsters Inc., there’s the story.

 Rogers shared a page from an Elena of Avalor script and read through some of the directions.
-Then he showed the black and white sketches of a fictional sporting match, which showed the players running toward the referee.
+Then he showed black-and-white sketches of a fictional sporting match, with players running toward a referee.

-Then Rogers taught the students to make their own animation with a Post-It notepad and two magic markers.
-He started by making a stick figure wave on 16 different Post-It notes.
-Then he took the students through adding another stick figure throwing the original stick figure a ball.
-Switching to a blue magic marker, Rogers ended the animation lesson by adding a water balloon that dropped and drenched the waving figure.
+Then Rogers taught the students to make their own animation with a Post-it notepad and markers.
+He started by making a stick figure wave on 16 Post-it notes.
+Then he took the students through adding another stick figure throwing a ball to the first figure.
+Switching to a blue marker, Rogers ended the animation lesson by adding a water balloon that drops and drenches the waving figure.

 During the session, teachers and students posed questions to Rogers: What’s your favorite movie you’ve ever worked on?
 What book inspired you the most?
 And you know in that Disney movie about Rapunzel, Tangled?
 Was the town she lived in really called Corona?